Programs and Initiatives

-The Alcohol and Substance Abuse Program aims to lower the incidence and prevalence of alcohol abuse and alcoholism among American Indians and Alaska Natives (AI/AN) to a level at or below the general U.S. population through a network of Indian community based emergency, inpatient, and outpatient treatment and rehabilitation services in rural and urban settings.
+The Alcohol and Substance Abuse Program (ASAP) aims to lower the incidence and prevalence of alcohol abuse and alcoholism among American Indians and Alaska Natives (AI/AN) people, to a level at or below the general U.S. population, through a network of community-based emergency, inpatient, and outpatient treatment and rehabilitation services, in rural and urban settings.

-The Domestic Violence Prevention Initiative promotes the development of evidence- and practice-based models that represent culturally appropriate prevention and treatment approaches to domestic violence and sexual assault from a community-driven context.
+Formerly known as DVPI, the Domestic Violence Prevention (DVP) program, promotes the development of evidence- and practice-based models that represent culturally appropriate prevention and treatment approaches to domestic violence and sexual assault from a community-driven context.
 The DVPI expands outreach and increases awareness by funding programs that provide outreach, victim advocacy, intervention, policy development, community response teams and community and school education programs.

-The IHS Forensic Healthcare program addresses sexual and intimate partner violence, child sexual abuse, and elder maltreatment.
-By training health care providers to provide medical forensic examinations, collect accurate evidence in a timely manner, and participate in coordinated community response aimed at addressing violence, the program enables more AI and ANs to get needed care.
+The Forensic Healthcare program addresses sexual and intimate partner violence, child sexual abuse, and elder maltreatment.
+By training health care providers to provide medical forensic examinations, collect accurate evidence in a timely manner, and participate in coordinated community response aimed at addressing violence, the program enables more AI/AN people to get needed health care.

-The Telebehavioral Health Center of Excellence provides technical assistance, implementation, training, and evaluation support for remote medical care serving isolated AI or AN communities and areas with limited or no access to behavioral health services.
+The Telebehavioral Health Center of Excellence (TBHCE) provides technical assistance, implementation, training, and evaluation support for remote health care, and serves isolated AI/AN communities and areas with limited or no access to behavioral health services.